Peeps (novel): Plot summary

 Two days after arriving in New York for college, Cal loses his virginity to a girl who picks him up.
-From this encounter Cal picks up an STD, but this is an unusual one: it turns its victims into "peeps"—parasite positives—raving cannibalistic monsters with unusual strength, night vision, heightened senses, and an affinity with rats.
-Cal himself turns out to be immune, but he's a carrier—he gets the strength and senses without the nasty side effects.
-But before he knows it he has infected others.
+From that encounter Cal picks up an STD, but it is an unusual one since it turns its victims into "peeps"—parasite positives—raving cannibalistic monsters with unusual strength, night vision, heightened senses, and an affinity with rats.
+Cal himself turns out to be immune, but he is a carrier.
+He gets the strength and senses without the nasty side effects.
+However, before he knows it, he has infected others.

 Cal is recruited by the Night Watch, a secret government organization that has existed for centuries to contain the disease and its victims.
-His first assignment is to capture all the girls he's infected.
-But soon Cal realizes that there is more going on than he has been told: the disease is changing in response to mysterious forces from under the earth that are waking up after centuries of slumber.
+His first assignment is to capture all the girls he has infected.
+But soon Cal realizes that there is more going on than he has been told since the disease is changing in response to mysterious forces from under the earth that are waking up after centuries of slumber.

 Characters

 Cal Thompson

 The protagonist of the novel, Cal is a "carrier" of the parasite.
 Essentially, his body contains the parasite that in most people causes dementia, cannibalism, and other vampiric symptoms.
-Cal gains the advantages of the parasite without suffering from the dementia, suffering only minor side effects.
+Cal gains the advantages of the parasite without suffering from the dementia and suffers only minor side effects.
 Because the parasite is transferred through almost any bodily fluid, it causes Cal to feel sexually aroused at all times.
-Due to its effects on people who are not carriers, however, he must resist these urges, which prevents him from having any natural relationships.
+Its effects on people who are not carriers, however, force him to resist these urges, which prevents him from having any natural relationships.

 Cal is nineteen years of age, and has been a carrier of the parasite for a year when the novel begins.
 He is a hunter for the Night Watch, hunting down out of control Peeps (or Parasite Positives) beginning with his ex-girlfriends, whom he infected.
-The Night Watch dates back to colonial times in America, but has never revealed itself to society for fear of causing widespread panic.
+The Night Watch dates back to colonial times in America but has never revealed itself to society for fear of causing widespread panic.
 The novel focuses primarily on his hunt for Morgan, the mysterious woman who infected him with the parasite.
 Along the way, he forms a relationship with Lace and discovers that the Night Watch has not told him all that they should have.

 Lace

-Lacey, known primarily as Lace, meets Cal Thompson by chance in the elevator of her apartment building.
+Lacey, known primarily as Lace, meets Cal by chance in the elevator of her apartment building.
 Because of her conviction in wanting to keep her expensive apartment at the amazingly low price she currently lives in it for, she tags along in Cal's investigation in search of the means to which she can blackmail her landlord.
 She becomes entangled in Cal's life and duties as a member of the Night Watch after being infected by his cat Cornelius, who had made her a carrier, and on the way begins to form an emotional tie with him.